 As desirable neighborhoods, rents and home prices in the Old Town Neighborhoods are rising faster than the rest of the community.
-Many are worried rising prices are slowly leading to a lack of diversity in home sizes and that the neighborhoods are becoming more unaffordable for families with children or those on fixed incomes.
+Many are worried rising prices are slowly leading to a lack of diversity in home sizes and that the neighborhoods are becoming more unaffordable for families with children or those with lower or fixed incomes.